MeesterDev/fayQuery/README.md

 ### Request
 #### $.Request(url, method, data, doneHandler, failedHandler, finalFailedHandler, callBeforeSend, uploadProgressHandler, progressHandler, timeout)
-Executes an XHR.
+Returns a new $.Request object.
 The arguments are as follows:
 * url: the url to get/post/....
 * method: the method to use for the request
 * data: any data to use for the XHR.
 May be a plain object, FormData object or HTMLFormElement.
 Should be used for post requests.